iremharnak/simonGame/planning.md

 // variable indicating who's turn it is to see if user is done and another variable how many times the user clicked so far in this round (if x amount of clicks done user can't click) another one for round (round one user's allowed to click once, round 5 user is allowed 5 clicks)

 ## What i have working:
-// 1st generate seq (all the moves the computer will do) (done)
+//generate seq (all the moves the computer will do) (done)
-// 2nd how can i have the computer show 1, (turn logic) (done)
+// how can i have the computer show 1 (or more) (turn logic) (done)
-// 3rd user can click and collect userPatterns
+//  user can click and collect userPatterns
+// resetBtn
+// removing classLists functions are working on their own (where to place them?)
 ## What i have written but didn't wrap together:
 // remove animation classes
 // resetAll (reset btn)
 // checkPatterns (compare userPattern[i] & simonPattern[i])
+// validateTurn()
+// isTurn10()
+// nextLvlCongrats()
+// gameWon()
+// gameOver()
+## What's missing:
+// after which function to remove the classLists?

+## Once game logic works what's next:
+// music